quarkme84/qksplot/docs-sphinx/profile.rst

 The Profile Histogram Classes
 =============================

-This package provides full support for N-Dimensional profile histograms: :py:class:`ProfileND <rootplots.profile.ProfileND>` a class is derived from :py:class:`HistND <rootplots.Profile.ProfileND>`.
+This package provides full support for N-Dimensional profile histograms: :py:class:`ProfileND <qksplot.profile.ProfileND>` a class is derived from :py:class:`HistND <qksplot.Profile.ProfileND>`.

-But for your convenience, there are also classes derived from :py:class:`ProfileND <rootplots.profile.ProfileND>` that are more convenient to use when you need lower dimensional profile histograms:
+But for your convenience, there are also classes derived from :py:class:`ProfileND <qksplot.profile.ProfileND>` that are more convenient to use when you need lower dimensional profile histograms:

-	* :py:class:`Profile1D <rootplots.profile.Profile1D>` for 1D profile histograms
+	* :py:class:`Profile1D <qksplot.profile.Profile1D>` for 1D profile histograms
-	* :py:class:`Profile2D <rootplots.profile.Profile2D>` for 2D profile histograms
+	* :py:class:`Profile2D <qksplot.profile.Profile2D>` for 2D profile histograms
-	* :py:class:`Profile3D <rootplots.profile.Profile3D>` for 3D profile histograms
+	* :py:class:`Profile3D <qksplot.profile.Profile3D>` for 3D profile histograms

 Creating Profile Histograms